The Gandhi Murder

-The Gandhi Murder is a 2019 historical political thriller film directed by Karim Traïdia and Pankaj Sehgal.
+The Gandhi Murder is a 2019 historical action thriller film directed by Karim Traïdia and Pankaj Sehgal.
 It examines the events leading to the assassination of Mahatma Gandhi.
 It stars Stephen Lang, Luke Pasqualino, Om Puri and Vinnie Jones.

 Plot

-Set in the fraught aftermath of India’s independence from Britain and the partition of British India into India and Pakistan, the film follows the conflicted — and failed — efforts of three disparate Indian police officers (Stephen Lang, Luke Pasqualino and Om Puri) to act upon intel suggesting that Hindu militants were planning to kill Gandhi (Jesus Sans) for his tolerance of Muslims.
+Set in the fraught aftermath of India’s independence from Britain and the partition of British India into India and Pakistan, the film follows the conflicted — and failed — efforts of three disparate Indian police officers to act upon intel suggesting that Hindu militants were planning to kill Gandhi for his tolerance of Muslims.